 - From U.S. CDC

 - FAQ’s from U.S. DOL About the Fair Labor Standards Act

 - Guidance on Preparing Workplaces for COVID-19 by the Occupational Safety & Health Administration (OSHA)

 Relevant Labor Law

-Maine’s Family Sick Leave law states that if an employer provides paid leave, then the employer shall allow an employee to use the paid leave for the care of an immediate family member who is ill.
+The law states that if an employer provides paid leave, then the employer shall allow them to use the paid leave for the care of an immediate family member who is ill.
 This law section does not apply to the illness of the employee.
+Please see the U.S. Department of Labor FAQ About Federal FMLA.

 This law gives the employee the right to choose what type of leave they are going to use if their employer provides multiple benefits, such as sick, vacation, or personal with limitations.
-Larger businesses, such as businesses that have 50 or more employees, will fall under the federal Family and Medical Leave Act laws which provides up to 12 weeks of leave for a qualifying event.
-U.S. Department of Labor FAQ About Federal FMLA.
+Larger businesses with 50 or more employees fall under the federal Family and Medical Leave Act laws which provides up to 12 weeks of leave for a qualifying event.

-Maine’s Earned Paid Leave law does not go into effect until January 1, 2021.
-This law, when in effect, will guarantee that those employees that have accrued time will be paid for their accrued time off, up to 40 hours in one year of employment.
+This law does not go into effect until January 1, 2021.
+This law, when in effect, guarantees that those employees who accrued time are paid for accrued time off, up to 40 hours in one year of employment.